Return to main page

 And I saw six portals in which the sun rises, and six portals in which the sun sets ...

 4th GateWhen the sun rises ... thirty mornings ...
-And during this period the day becomes daily longer and the night nightly shorter to the thirtieth morning.(i.e.the first month of 30 days begins at the spring equinox) ...
+And during this period the day becomes daily longer and the night nightly shorter to the thirtieth morning.(i.e.the first month of 30 days contains the spring equinox) ...

 5th Gatethe sun ... returns to the fifth portal of the east thirty mornings(i.e. second month has 30 days) ...